One of the Longest Paved, Recreational Trail Loops in the Nation

-This project extended the popular Raccoon River Valley Trail in Dallas and Guthrie Counties to create a 72-mile long paved recreational trail loop—one of the longest in the nation.
-The trail was paved 10-feet wide and follows a rail-banked railroad corridor.
+This rails-to-trails project involved a 35-mile trail extension of the popular Raccoon River Valley Trail in Dallas and Guthrie Counties.
+It’s one of the longest paved, recreational trail loops in the nation at 72-miles long and connects 15 communities and four counties.
+The trail is 10-feet wide and follows a rail-banked corridor.

-The alignment and profile of a trail on abandoned railroad grade doesn’t typically require much adjustment.
+Trail alignment and profile on an abandoned railroad grade doesn’t typically require much adjustment.
 However, Dallas County capitalized on the trail construction as an opportunity to adjust the profile of some of their gravel roads.
 At many intersections, the roadway profile changed grade drastically to meet the profile of the railroad.
-This inhibited sight distance, making several intersections unsafe.
-Snyder & Associates incorporated flatter roadway profiles into the projects, designing the trail profile to meet the improved roadway.
+This inhibited sight distance, so several intersections were unsafe.
+Snyder & Associates incorporated flatter roadway profiles into the project, designing the trail profile to meet the improved roadway design.

 The Raccoon River Valley Trail Extension project involved three bridge rehabilitations, two box culvert improvements, and one box culvert replacement.
 Shuck-Britson, a wholly-owned subsidiary of Snyder & Associates, prepared detailed plans to convert these railroad structures for trail use.

-In conjunction with the design of the project, Snyder & Associates provided the order of magnitude cost opinions for use in funding applications, detailed construction cost opinions for each segment, and obtained the NPDES Permit for the projects on behalf of the County.
+In conjunction with the design of the project, we provided the order of magnitude of cost opinions for use in funding applications, detailed construction cost opinions for each segment, and obtained the NPDES Permit for the projects on behalf of the county.
 Coordination with the Iowa DOT was required, as the trail crossed State Highways 44 and 169.
-Our team also performed a hydrologic and hydraulic analysis of the box culvert to be replaced between Herndon and Jamaica and coordinated with the Iowa DNR and U.S. Army Corps of Engineers on the submittal of a Joint Application for the box culvert replacement.
+Our team also performed a hydrologic and hydraulic analysis of the box culvert to be replaced between Herndon and Jamaica and coordinated with the Iowa DNR and U.S. Army Corps of Engineers on the submittal of a joint application for the box culvert replacement.

-Snyder & Associates also provided construction administration and construction observation services for each segment of the project.
 The first three projects were let through the Iowa DOT, using Iowa DOT specifications.
-Snyder & Associates administered local lettings for each of the remaining projects, utilizing SUDAS specifications.
+We administered local lettings for each of the remaining projects utilizing SUDAS specifications.